A SHOT-BY-SHOT ANALYSIS

 In the screenplay, when Humbert reaches the hospital there is no Nurse Fromkiss with whom to deal, instead Mary Lore is there, and a Doctor Blue.
 Humbert calls for Lolita.
 Mary Lore says he knows perfectly well her uncle came for her.
 She explains to the doctor that Humbert is sick, doesn't know what he's saying, and that she had been warned the stepfather had a feud with the rest of the family.
 Humbert yells it's a lie, tries to grasp Mary, and we cut to his psychiatrist speaking about how Humbert spent months searching for Lolita, finally going to a sanatorium for his heart and mental condition.
 Eventually he was able to check out and return to Beardsley College.

 In the book, Humbert arrives at the hospital already aware that Lolita has checked out with "Uncle Gustave".
-He tries to beat up the doctor, clamors for Mary Lore who isn't there.
-He is presented with Lolita's books and a folded tartan lap robe (he had brought Lolita), becomes aware of a policeman in the hallway, meekly signs the symbolic receipt and leaves rather than making a false move and having to explain a life of crime.
+He tries to beat up the doctor, and clamors for Mary Lore who isn't there.
+He is presented with Lolita's books and a folded tartan lap robe that he had brought Lolita.
+Becoming aware of a policeman in the hallway, he meekly signs the symbolic receipt and leaves rather than making a false move that attract the policeman and then having to explain a life of crime.

 A magnificent scene.
 It is heart-rending when it shouldn't be, when you don't want it to be, and there are a couple of reasons why, apart from James Mason being as incredible an actor as he is.

 One is that Kubrick shoves most of the story line aside at this point so that instead it is a moment without history.
 A father (stepfather) has arrived at the hospital to pick up his minor daughter, and the hospital has already released her, without his consent, and then blames him when he goes mad.
-Kubrick shifts the bad guy blame away from the individual and instead to the institution, which is clearly indefensible.
-Because, despite what Humbert is and has been doing to Lolita, what the hospital has done is wrong as they know nothing about Humbert's relationship with Lolita.
-Instead we have a father who is freaking out that his daughter is gone and the hospital is threatening to wrap him up in a straitjacket.
-The flagrant contemptuousness and sense of superiority of the institution in its egotism retracks any hostility we may have for Humbert away from him and toward them.
+Kubrick shifts the bad guy blame away from the individual and instead to the institution.
+Two wrongs collide here.
+Because, despite what Humbert is and has been doing to Lolita, what the hospital has done is wrong.
+They know nothing about Humbert's sick relationship with Lolita.
+All they know is Humbert is her father.
+So, as far as the hospital would be concerned they are dealing with a father who is freaking out that his daughter is gone and rather than assuming responsibility for releasing a minor to the wrong party the hospital is threatening to wrap "dad" up in a straitjacket.
+The flagrant contempt and sense of superiority of the institution in its egotism retracks any hostility we may have for Humbert away from him and toward them.
 Humbert has tried throughout the film to keep all eyes averted from his relationship with Lolita, counting on his own superior ways as the respectable European professor.
-Now, he has become only the father (at least he is such in their eyes) and his rightful rage is turned not only against him but against all parents.
+Now, he has become only the father (at least he is such in their eyes) and his rage is righteous but powerless.

 The sacrifice of the individual for sake of the institution is in all of Kubrick's films.

-Not quite the same in A Clockwork Orange, but there is also the image of the prison guard shining his light in Alex's face after using it to examine his rectum.
+Not quite the same in A Clockwork Orange, but there is also the image of the prison guard shining his light in Alex's face after using it to examine Alex' rectum.
+And then the forcing open of his eyes when he is being programmed.

-And, of course, Danny's examination in The Shining.
+And, of course, Danny's examination in The Shining after he has had his vision.

-Kubrick keeps that Quilty has identified himself as "Uncle Gustave" when checking out Lolita.
-Which says something about the nature of Quilty as Humbert's shadow, that here, as throughout the time of Quilty's following Humbert and Lolita, he uses names which will mean something to Humbert.
-How was Quilty to have known how profound was the significance of Uncle Gustave, who Humbert had, at one point, come to believe was following him...all the way from Switzerland?
-For Uncle Gustave lived in Switzerland.
+Kubrick keeps in the film that Quilty has identified himself as "Uncle Gustave" when checking out Lolita.
+Which says something about the nature of Quilty as Humbert's shadow, that here, as throughout the time of Quilty's following Humbert and Lolita, he uses names that will mean something to Humbert.
+How was Quilty to have known how profound was the significance of Uncle Gustave, who Humbert had, at one point, come to believe was following him?

 The only time in the book that Nabokov suggests that Lolita might have told Quilty about Gustave is when Humbert is researching Quilty's shadowy trail, finding the hotels and motels into which he had checked as he followed them, recognizing him by his aliases and where he gives himself as living, all of which mean something to Humbert.